ArindamRoy23/DSBA_T2_Ensemble_Learning_DT_Scratch_plus_AirBnB/README.md

 4. n_classes_: number of classes in training set
 5. n_features_: number of features in training set and test set
 6. n_samples_: number of samples
 7. criterion: criterion to split a node.
-Chosen from "gini", "cross_entropy" and "isclassification_error"
+Chosen from "gini", "cross_entropy" and "misclassification_error"
 8. tree_: tree class

 ## Methods: